 - Lots of encouragement, especially during transition

 - Consider alternative birthing venues such as a birth center or home

 I could go on and on.
 But I’ll stop there for today. 😉

 Leave a Comment

 Please leave a comment and let me know what you think about nitrous oxide in labor.
 Do you have any experience with it?
-What other options for pain relief would you recommend in lieu of drugs like Entonox/gas and air?
+What other options for pain relief would you recommend as an alternative?

 How To Help Young Children With Their First Filling | Mother Rising